cpaelzer/cpaelzer.github.io/content/blogs/009-microvm-in-ubuntu.md

 initialization has consumed the majority of time.
 By reducing the time the hypervisor needs to initialize this the focus to further improve now is even more on the guest side.
-You might consider running software directly from an initrd or later once available from an virtio-fs shared directory.
+You might consider running software directly from an initrd or from an virtio-fs shared directory.
 Also consider doing so without a full init system right into the workload that matters to you (*matching non system-containers*).